caffeine-suite/caffeine-script/README.md

 #### Primary design goal: minimize effort over the entire lifecycle of a product

 Programming is the ultimate lever.
 Programming is both a tool and a meta-tool.
 Improving programming has an exponetial effect on productivity.
-My goal is to minimize the effort, mental, physical, and time, does it take to build, test, and maintain products where the codebase is a major component.
+My goal is to minimize the effort (mental, physical, and time) it takes to build, test, and maintain programming products.

 #### Stragies

 * fun & pleasurable to use
-* designed to be read
+* designed to be read (we read 10x more code than we write)
 * minimize tokens without sacrifcing clarity
-* big and small
-  - How small or big should the language be?
-  - With CaffeineMC, I thankfully don't have to answer this question.
-Everyone can choose for themselves.

 #### From RUBY